anthonybruno/gpt-auto-commit/README.md

 ### Model Configuration

-You can also configure which OpenAI model to use.
-The default is `gpt-4o-mini` (cheapest option), but you can change it:
+The default model is `gpt-4o-mini` for cost efficiency, but you can configure others:

 ```bash
 # Set a different model